ESUI19: PSMA PET updates on rationale use, RGS and tracers

 New developments on radioguided surgery, tracers, and rationale use of the prostate-specific membrane antigen positron emission tomography (PSMA PET) were explored today during the session “The PSMA PET Corner” of the 8th Meeting of the EAU Section of Urological Imaging (ESUI19).
-The session was moderated by Prof. Dr. Manuel Ritter (DE) and Dr. Ken Herrmann (DE).

 In his lecture “Does it always have to be PSMA-PET?
 Suggestions towards a rationale use”, Assoc.
 Prof. Tobias Maurer (DE) stated that PSMA PET is potentially the most valuable in early biochemical recurrence (BCR) after radical prostatectomy (RP) and in primary high-risk prostate cancer (PCa).